Pietro222222/PoorKeyboardSounds/readme.md

 # why does it use so much cpu

-i dont know, perhaps its because it has to do a lot of stuff? just a buy a proper keyboard
+i dont know, perhaps its because it has to do a lot of stuff? just buy a proper keyboard

 # thanks to:
     - My psychologist for helping me, without his help this project would've killed itself